-Prerequisite: one of BIOL 2203, 2204, 2207 An in-depth examination of how life has diversified and adapted to change.
+Prerequisite(s): one of BIOL 2203, 2204, 2207 An in-depth examination of how life has diversified and adapted to change.
 This course will outline Darwinian natural selection and the major events in the history of life, from life's probable origin in simple replicating molecules to the development of modern prokaryotes, viruses, selfish DNAs, protists, fungi, animals and plants.

-Animal Developmental Biology Prerequisite: BIOL 2240
+Animal Developmental Biology Prerequisite(s): BIOL 2240 0.5 unit

 An examination of embryology, the process by which animals develop from fertilized eggs to complex multicellular organisms.
 The focus is on how cells divide, differentiate and then assume their proper positions relative to one another within the embryo such that tissues and organs develop and grow correctly.
 This includes morphology, regeneration, and evolutionary-developmental biology.
-Laboratory required (3 hours/week)